Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - HR Business Partner: $314,002.43
   - Engineering Manager: $286,258.51

-**Insight**: The Technology department dominates in headcount, reflecting a tech-heavy organization.
+The Technology department dominates in headcount, reflecting a tech-heavy organization.
 Sales Executives and Software Engineers are the most common roles.
 High-paying roles like HR Manager and Analytics Manager indicate specialized positions command premium salaries.
 Technology roles, despite being numerous, have lower average salaries compared to HR and Sales.

 ---
 ### Salary Analysis